Dlutchy/TimeSheetPowerApp/README.md

 # TimeSheetPowerApp
 A Canvas and Model Driven Power App for TimeSheeting.
-- The Model Driven App allows entry of Porojects that can be used for the timesheets.
+- The Model Driven App allows entry of Projects that can be used for the timesheets.
 - The canvas app can be used by multiple users to enter their own timesheets.
 - Project and timesheets are stored in Dataverse.